-In early 2010, Johnson Audiology was the first Audiology practice in Chattanooga and North Georgia to bring to the area the only 100% invisible extended wear hearing aid called the Lyric.
-Now in 2013, Johnson Audiology is proud to introduce another new advancement in hearing.
+In early 2010, Johnson Audiology the first Audiology practice Chattanooga North Georgia to bring to the area the only 100% invisible extended hearing aid called the Lyric. in 2013, Johnson Audiology proud to introduce another new advancement in hearing.

-Continuing with its goal of offering the latest technology and being an all-inclusive hearing healthcare resource for patients, Johnson Audiology is now offering programming for the Esteem Hearing implantable device.
+Continuing with its goal of offering the latest technology and being an all-inclusive hearing healthcare resource for Johnson Audiology now offering programming for the Esteem Hearing implantable device.

 Johnson Audiology's Dr. Megan Johnson announces, "Our office was recently selected by Envoy Medical to be the only program site in the Chattanooga and North Georgia area."